istvan-ujjmeszaros/jquery-colorpickersliders/README.md

 # jQuery Color Picker Sliders

-##### An advanced color selector with support for human perceived
+##### An advanced color selector with support for human perceived lightness

-lightness (it works in the CIELab color space).
-It works on all modern browsers and on touch devices.
+Designed to works in all modern browsers and on touch devices.

 - [Website](http://www.virtuosoft.eu/code/jquery-colorpickersliders/)